 Negotiations: Business will only be discussed once an atmosphere of trust and friendship has been established.
 Kuwaitis are shrewd negotiators who are especially interested in price.
 High-pressure sales tactics will work against you.

 Contracts: Although negotiating is done in English, contracts are written in Arabic.
 If there is both an English and Arabic version, the Arabic will be the one followed.

 The Arab Investment & Export Credit Guarantee Corporation ” Export Credit Insurance (site is in English and Arabic)

 Doing Business 2019, Country Profile for Kuwait ” World Bank Group

 Embassy of the United States, Kuwait City, Kuwait

 This information is provided by ABC-Amega Inc. Providing international receivable management and debt collection services for exporters to more than 200 countries including Kuwait.
 For further information, contact [email protected].

 This report represents a compilation of information from a wide variety of reputable sources.

-Economic Indicators: Variety of sources including the CIA World Factbook, Federation of International Trade Associations (FITA) Country Profiles and the Belgian credit insurance company Credendo.
+Economic Indicators: A variety of sources including the CIA World Factbook, Federation of International Trade Associations (FITA) Country Profiles, and the Belgian credit insurance company Credendo.

 Historical Exchange Rates: OANDA.com The Currency Site.